 At the same time, Curtin received generous support from industry through a range of strategic alliances.
 The Bankwest Curtin Economics Centre, provides research and analysis of the top economic, financial and social issues facing Western Australia today and in the future, such as housing affordability, income and wealth distribution, labour and skills needs, regional economics, population growth and infrastructure planning.
 A series of high profile and far reaching economic and social impact reports were released in 2015.
 These reports are regularly referenced in WA and national parliamentary debates, and form the basis for significant policy formulation.

-Cisco Systems and Curtin entered into a strategic partnership and established the Cisco Internet of Everything Innovation Centre, launched by the WA Premier, Hon.
+Cisco Systems and Curtin entered into a strategic partnership and established Innovation Central Perth, launched by the WA Premier, Hon.
 Colin Barnett, in July 2015.
 This important industry-focussed alliance also includes Woodside Energy Limited and will expand to additional industry partners in the future.
 The Centre includes state of the art network infrastructure and establishment of an innovation hub on the Curtin campus that will be used to incubate SME’s working on IoE-type industry problems.

 Further industry-focused alliances include the Centre for Crop and Disease Management (CCDM) that was established via a bilateral research agreement with the Grains Research and Development Corporation (GRDC) in 2014.
 The CCDM represents a major $100m joint investment between GRDC and Curtin for industry focused research and development in the grains area with the purpose-designed $40m grain pathology research building on the Curtin campus to be completed by the end of 2016.